Vegetarianism in the Victorian era: Vegetarian venues and cuisine

 Vegetarian restaurants opened in larger cities and served clerks, students and reform-minded professionals.
-Reports of set menus—pies, fritters, ground-rice moulds and fruit—appeared in newspapers and illustrated weeklies.
-By the late 19th century, manufactured meat substitutes marketed as "nut meats" were on sale in restaurants and shops, and mainstream cookery titles incorporated meat-free recipes; the 1880 edition of Mrs Beeton's Book of Household Management included a chapter on vegetarian recipes.
+Newspapers and illustrated weeklies reported set menus of pies, fritters, ground-rice moulds and fruit.
+By the late nineteenth century, manufactured meat substitutes sold as "nut meats" were available in restaurants and shops.
+Mainstream cookery books also included meat-free recipes; the 1880 edition of Mrs Beeton's Book of Household Management had a chapter on vegetarian recipes.

+The earliest known vegetarian restaurants were Barnesley's Vegetarian and Temperance Hotel and Mrs. Hollinworth's Vegetarian Dining Room, both opened in Manchester in the 1850s.
+In 1879, the Alpha vegetarian restaurant opened at 23 Oxford Street in London.
+It was run by T. L. Nichols.
+Nichols was also associated with the Alpha Food Reform Restaurant, managed by James Salisbury in the 1880s at 429 Oxford Street.

+In 1881, the Vegetarian Company's Saloon opened in Manchester.
+The same year, London had eight vegetarian restaurants.
+In Glasgow, the Garden Restaurant opened at 17 Bothwell Street in 1892, followed by the Eden Restaurant in 1893.
+In 1896, the Pitman Vegetarian Restaurant opened in the County Buildings, Corporation Street, Birmingham.
+The building is now Grade II* listed.
+In 1898, the restaurant expanded into the Pitman Vegetarian Hotel.

 Motivations

 Health

-Advocates claimed that a vegetable diet protected against cholera and tuberculosis, and some established hospitals and institutions on vegetarian lines.
-A strand of the movement overlapped with anti-vaccination activism framed in terms of bodily purity.
+Advocates claimed that a vegetable diet protected against diseases including cholera and tuberculosis, and some institutions were established on vegetarian lines.
+Part of the movement overlapped with anti-vaccination activism, especially among campaigners who associated health with bodily purity.

 Humanitarian and animal protection arguments

-Urban slaughterhouses and butchers' displays prompted ethical critiques of cruelty; campaigners sought (unsuccessfully) to associate the RSPCA with meat abstention and later opposed vivisection and the killing of birds and seals for fashionable clothing.
+Vegetarian campaigners criticised urban slaughterhouses and butchers' displays, and argued that meat-eating depended on cruelty to animals.
+Some sought, without success, to associate the RSPCA with abstention from meat.
+Later campaigners also opposed vivisection and the killing of birds and seals for fashionable clothing.

 Religious conviction

-Religious motivations featured in early advocacy, with sermons and congregational rules urging abstention from flesh and presenting a vegetable diet as consistent with bodily health and Christian reform; these strands continued within the Victorian movement.
+Religious motivations were important in early vegetarian advocacy.
+Sermons and congregational rules presented abstention from flesh as consistent with bodily health and Christian reform.
+These arguments continued within the Victorian movement.

 Social and political reform

-Vegetarianism intersected with currents of socialism, Owenism and, later, with circles around the Humanitarian League.
-Suffragettes are recorded as meeting in vegetarian restaurants after release from prison.
-Public figures including George Bernard Shaw and Isaac Pitman offered endorsements that increased visibility.
+Vegetarianism intersected with socialism, Owenism and, later, with circles around the Humanitarian League.
+Some suffragettes met in vegetarian restaurants after release from prison.
+Public figures including George Bernard Shaw and Isaac Pitman also supported vegetarianism.

 Household economy and thrift

-Proponents presented vegetarianism as a way to reduce household food expenditure and linked thrift to moral and intellectual self-improvement.
+Proponents presented vegetarianism as a way to reduce household food expenditure.
+They often connected thrift with moral and intellectual self-improvement.
 Cheap or free meals were offered through bodies such as the National Food Reform Society.